 Today we associate being fit with looking “cut”, being able to run for miles, and having a low resting pulse.
 How do you think we came to this definition of fitness and why is this not necessarily a “healthy” state?

 Rob: I had a conversation with a female figure competitor this week, and we spoke about her preparation leading up to the competition.
-She was on a near zero carbohydrate diet 14 days before the show while also maintaining her training schedule of two workouts a day including fasted cardio in the mornings.
+She was on a near zero carbohydrate diet 14 days before the show while also maintaining her training schedule of two workouts a day including fasted cardio in the mornings and abs using an exercise ball which is perfect for this.
 During this time period, she experienced fatigue, sleep issues, a spaced out feeling, and found herself unknowingly sitting at green lights in her car a few times.
 Her brain energy supply was low as a consequence of the carbohydrate restriction.
 Despite having what modern culture at large would consider an impressive and lean physique, she was not feeling healthy during her show prep.

 Body fat percentage nor muscle size define health status.
 The “cut” look is a relatively new cultural phenomenon with a genesis during the late 1970s when bodybuilding started to progressively gain more acceptance.
 A “ripped” person can be healthy, but having a “6 pack” doesn’t guarantee a state of health.
 For example, women or girls with too low a body fat percentage have delayed sexual development, amenorrhea, sterility, or other menstrual disorders.